10k race number and timing chip collection and entries on the day are at the Jaguar Sports and Social Club, Browns Lane, Allesley, Coventry, CV5 9DR.

 Entrants in assisted wheelchairs should provide their own assister who should ensure that they do not impede other competitors, especially at the start and finish.

-Athletes with visual impairment should provide their own tethered guide.
-Tether to comply with 2013 IPC requirements.
+Athletes with visual impairment should provide their own guide.
+If tethered the tether must comply with 2013 IPC requirements.

-Assisters and guides cannot be considered as taking part in the race.
+Assisters and guides will be considered as taking part in the race, but must cross the finishing line behind the guided athlete.

 The race is run around the Allesley to Corley area in Coventry over a course that is undulating and very scenic.
 The finish is at a lower elevation than the start.
 The last 3 km will be fast.
 The route should be traffic free.